Learning Expressive Random Feature Models via Parametrized Activations: GENERALIZATION BOUNDS AND SAMPLE COMPLEXITY OF LEARNING

 Theorem \ref{pro51} implies that to achieve $O(\epsilon)$ excess risk, it suffices to have the sample size $n$, the random feature number $M$ and the grid number $N$ to scale as

 Indicated by Proposition \ref{pro43}, we set $h$ such that $1/h=\widetilde{\Theta}(1/\epsilon)$.
-Hence, only $M= \widetilde{\Theta}(\sqrt{n})$ number of random features are required, matching the sharpest results on the number of features presented in \citep{li2021towards, rudi2017generalization} for random feature models of fixed activation.
-We will substantiate these findings through experimental results in the subsequent section.
+Hence, even in the worst case, only $M= \widetilde{\Theta}(\sqrt{n})$ number of random features are required, matching the sharpest results on the number of features presented in \citep{li2021towards, rudi2017generalization} for standard random feature models.

-\section{Numerical experiments}
+\section{NUMERICAL EXPERIMENTS}